Phase One

 - 16 hours: Close Quarter Concepts for Patrol

-This is more than training—it's a mission to prepare officers to stop the threat, protect the vulnerable, and go home alive.
+More than training, it is a mission to prepare patrol-level officers with the principles, skills, and mindset to stop the threat, protect the vulnerable, and return home alive.

-The Tactical Patrol Officer Program’s meticulous design prepares officers for the challenges of violent criminal events and the complexities of daily law enforcement.
-The program promotes a well-rounded, adaptive, and ethically sound approach, ultimately contributing to the safety and well-being of both officers and the communities they serve.
+The TPO program fosters a well-rounded, adaptive, and ethically sound approach, ultimately enhancing the safety and well-being of both officers and the communities they serve.

 Legal, leadership, medical, and tactical components are interwoven so officers can navigate a broad spectrum of challenges more effectively.